andrei-discover/telefonica-poc/README.md

 http://localhost:4200/
 ```

-> ℹ️ Aguarde até que a mensagem abaixo apareça no console antes de acessar:
+> Aguarde até que a mensagem abaixo apareça no console antes de acessar:
 > ```
 > ✔ Compiled successfully.
 > ```